digirati-co-uk/iiif-canvas-panel/docs/components/vault.md

 show(vault.getResourceMeta(manifest.id).eventManager, "Event manager for " + manifest.id);
 ```

-Vault's `addEventListener` is very simply a means of storing event handlers for identified resources - that's all it is, it's not raising these events itself.
+Vault's eventsHelper is very simply a means of storing event handlers for identified resources - that's all it is, it's not raising these events itself.
 In an application you might have multiple DOM elements that correspond to IIIF resources (e.g., thumbnail images corresponding to canvases).
 This mechanism gives you the option of storing event handlers alongside other metadata.
 In practice this low-level API is unlikely to be convenient for direct use, but it is the basis of Canvas Panel's higher level API functions.

 If we add a button to our "app", we can give it an event listener that Vault is storing for us.